sowmikshovon/parking_manager_app_iot/SECURITY.md

 ## Overview

-This document outlines how API keys are secured in the Parking Manager IoT app.
+This document outlines how API keys are secured in the IoT Parking app.

 ## ⚠️ IMPORTANT: Before Production Deployment